hesic73/gomoku_rl/README.md

 ## Introduction

-*gomoku_rl* is an open-sourced project that trains Gomoku agents through self-play.
+*gomoku_rl* is an open-sourced project that trains agents to play the game of Gomoku through deep reinforcement learning.
 Previous works often rely on variants of AlphaGo/AlphaZero and inefficiently use GPU resources.
-Notably, many existing projects are limited to small boards, with only a few exceptions. [[1]](#refer-anchor-1) incorporates curriculum learning and other enhancements, and [[2]](#refer-anchor-2) and [[3]](#refer-anchor-3) parallelize MCTS execution.
+Notably, many existing projects are limited to small boards, with only a few exceptions. [[1]](#refer-anchor-1) incorporates curriculum learning and other enhancements;  [[2]](#refer-anchor-2)  and  [[3]](#refer-anchor-3)  collect transitions from multiple environments and also parallelize MCTS execution.
 In contrast, *gomoku_rl* features GPU-parallelized simulation and leverages recent advancements in **MARL**.
-This enables AI training without exploiting game rules through MCTS, except the use of action masking to prevent illegal moves.

-## Algorithms

-TO DO
+Starting from random play, an model with fewer than 1M parameters can achieve human-level performance on a $15\times15$ board after a few hours of training on a 3090.

 ## Getting Started